univention/cool-solutions/univention-sanis/docs/sanis-readme.md

 * A helper script that imports the current user data from SANIS, using a well-documented REST API, using contractually agreed credentials.
 The script produces CSV files suited for a so-called SiSoPi import (single source, partial import) into all schools of one UCS@school domain.
 * An import config file that matches the API conditions, field names and other details needed for the SiSoPi import.
+* An import config hook to inject different configuration snippets depending on the user role, and the snippets themselves.

 ### Usage